Paid Game Player

 There are different types of word activities to engage in like word and action games, puzzles, and product trials.

-You can also get paid to view ads and if you pay for the premium membership you can compete with others on certain games through your own “Compete For Cash” (and also prizes) account.
+If you pay for the premium membership for $5 per month you can compete with others on certain games through your own Compete For Cash (and also prizes) account.

 You can also get paid or earn rewards by reviewing games.

 You earn points by playing those to be eligible to enter drawings.

-A bit of warning – Paid Game Player does offer gambling sites and you can lose money to them so be careful with those.
+Paid Game Player does offer gambling sites and you can lose a lot of money to them so be careful with those.

-There is not a lot of money to be made with Paid Game Player, but most people go there just for the fun of it and drawings to win prizes.
+There is not a lot of money to be made with Paid Game Player, but most people go there just for the fun of it and for drawings to win prizes.